hjr265/hjr265.me/content/blog/codemirror-lsp/index.md

 autocompletion(config⁠?: Object = {}) → Extension
 ```

 CodeMirror already provides a UX for code completion.
-Given the context of where code completion is activated, all you need to do is provide the options for completion.

-This can be done by providing one or more completion sources through the `override` property of the `config` object.
+Given the context of where code completion is activated, you need to provide the options for completion.
+To do that, configure a completion source through the `override` property of the autocompletion config object.

 ``` js
 autocompletion({